s4Ys369/n64brew_jam_2024/README.md

 * Allow the minigame to be paused by pressing START, and possibly exit as well
 * It's recommended to keep player colors consistent between games.
 We set some definitions in `core.h` which you should use.
 * We have button icons available in `assets/core` (we're missing some, working on it)
+* Try to keep your (compressed) assets under 2 MiB, since everyone needs to share the ROM space.
+Not a big deal if you MUST go over.